 Lodges in Honduras

-Yellow Dog works with two different lodges in Honduras: Mango Creek Lodge and Fly Fish Guanaja.
-Both are exceptional operations with a team of professional guides that know the water inside and out and offer comfortable intimate accommodations.
+Yellow Dog works with three different lodges/outfitters in Honduras: Mango Creek Lodge, Faraway Cayes and Fly Fish Guanaja.
+All three are exceptional operations with a team of professional guides that know the water inside and out and offer comfortable intimate accommodations.
 Ready to explore Honduras?
-Contact our Honduras program director, Doug McKnight, to start planning your trip today.
+Contact us today to start planning your trip.